sbcodes/daidaddy/README.md

 - 🇳🇿 Liesl Eichholz - UX/UI, Design

 ## Technical Description
-Dai Daddy works by transferring the ownership of a MakerDao CDP to the `DaiDaddy` contract which holds the CDP in escrow until someone buys it.
+DAI daddy works by transferring the ownership of a MakerDao CDP to the `DaiDaddy` contract which holds the CDP in escrow until someone buys it.
 At that point the CDP is transferred to the buyer and the funds for the purchase are sent to the seller.

 The value of the CDP is calculated by looking at the underlying collateral and debt associated with the CDP.
 These values can be found by querying the MakerDao Single Collateral Dai(SAI) `tub` contract which acts as the SAI CDP engine.
 From `tub` values associated with a `cup` (an instance of a CDP) can be extracted as follows: